 Cheers and keep up the good work.

-2. A well structured and engaging story, one delivered with good pace, will beguile and audience, and they will fall under its spell.
-I had to do a short 10 minute talk a few weeks back to some very important people in Soho while they ate their starters, but forgot to read the brief, and having no slides (I just had to stand up and talk), I ended up speaking for about 30 minutes.
-I felt a bit bad when I found out I’d over run by 20 minutes, but at the end of the night, nearly all the diners wrote that my talk had made the evening, and they wished I’d talked for longer!
-Never the less the bottom line is leave them wanting more.
+2. A well structured and engaging story, one delivered with good pace, will beguile an audience, and they will fall under its spell.
+I had to do a short 10 minute talk a few weeks back to some very important people in Soho while they ate their starters but forgot to read the brief, and having no slides (I just had to stand up and talk), I ended up speaking for about 30 minutes.
+I felt a bit bad when I found out I’d overrun by 20 minutes, but at the end of the night, nearly all the diners wrote that my talk had made the evening, and they wished I’d talked for longer!
+Never the less the bottom line is to leave them wanting more.

-3.Try and avoid getting bogged down in two much detail, and keep the story running along.
-Think of it like a film, with lots of action, and time passing - saving the second by second stuff for key stories.
+3.Try and avoid getting bogged down in too much detail and keep the story running along.
+Think of it as a film, with lots of action, and time passing - saving the second by second stuff for key stories.
 Climbers are terrible at describing individual moves, focusing on the micro, when they could be focusing on the macro.
 Imagine T.E Lawrence giving a talk about his life, would it be best to stick to what we see in Lawrence of Arabia, starting with his death, then his amazing life, or talk about one big battle?
-Remember these people don’t know who you are, and were you come from gives context to your story, it frames the defining moments you are talking about.
+Remember these people don’t know who you are, and where you come from gives context to your story, it frames the defining moments you are talking about.
 So keep the story running, and don’t dwell.

-6. On thing I really hate are slides with words on, and I think this tends to be used by poor speakers who either earn’t good enough to articulate their thoughts, or underestimate their audiences ability grasp anything but some glib phrase.
-I once spent years coaching a speaker who loves to drop naff quotes into her talks, the type of thing you’ll find if you goggle ‘motivational quote’ into Google.
-Why I hated this was her own story was so much more amazing than the lives of any of these people she chose to include, and so instead of being left with the impression of her story, you just had a bullet pointed list of psycho babble and lazy thinking.
+6. One thing I really hate are slides with words on them, and I think this tends to be used by poor speakers who either aren’t good enough to articulate their thoughts or underestimate their audiences ability to grasp anything but some glib phrase.
+I once spent years coaching a speaker who loves to drop naff quotes into her talks, the type of thing you’ll find if you google ‘motivational quote’ into Google.
+Why I hated this was her own story was so much more amazing than the lives of any of these people she chose to include, and so instead of being left with the impression of her story, you just had a bullet-pointed list of psychobabble and lazy thinking.
 So don’t underestimate your audiences ability to think deeply about your story, to take away what you say and slowly unwrap it over hours, days or years.
 On a movie theme - think more Batman Rises, less Transformers.

 7. Try and speak with your own voice, and talk like you’re talking to real people.
 Don’t bullshit or act, or say what you think people want you to say.
 Most great speakers talk to you like they know you, and use language (verbal and body language) that puts you at ease.
-Start talking like a ‘motivational’ speaker and people will think your trying to sell them something.
-Have a look at people like Peter Kay, who have an ability to put an audience at ease.
+Start talking like a ‘motivational speaker and people will think you’re trying to sell them something.
+Have a look at people like Peter Kay, who has the ability to put an audience at ease.
 Once they relax into you, you can tell your story.

-8. Play with the audiences expectations.
+8. Play with the audience’s expectations.
 If you’re talking about climbing mountains, why not start with how you loved playing with lego, or the history of bell ringing.
-Right from the beginning the audience will be thinking ‘where is this going’ and will sit up and listen (of course you’re going to have to be able to tell this story well).
+Right from the beginning, the audience will be thinking “where is this going” and will sit up and listen (of course you’re going to have to be able to tell this story well).
 Remember that to be really good you need to both charm and play with your audience, each part of the story leading onto the next, but not in an order that is expected - such as a long list of hard climbs you’ve done.
-Imagine telling the story of the Iliad, and the Trogan wars and its aftermath, how the audience would be carried along by its twists and turns, highs and lows, tragedy and triumphs.
-In your own story you must create a mini human epic.
+Imagine telling the story of the Iliad, and the Trojan wars and its aftermath, how the audience would be carried along by its twists and turns, highs and lows, tragedy and triumphs.
+In your own story, you must create a mini human epic.